nomew/TodoMvc/README.md

 # TodoMvc

-A Todo Application built using ASP.net and JQuery.
+A simple Todo Web Application built using ASP.net and JQuery.